oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 Notes:
 1. (Not surprisingly) solution that takes the input size is in most cases faster than solution that relies on null-terminated input by 10-80%
+2. Combining check for the null character with the character counting is faster than calling `strlen` first and then do a second pass to count characters over an input of known size by 60-90%

 ### Large input (`long.txt`, 320 MiB)